June 15th, 2021

 Your fridge should run from around 35% of the day to around 85% of the day.
 A refrigerator that gets opened more frequently has to operate more often to lower the temperature of warmer items, so this amount varies.

 However, no fridge should run all the time.
 Try following these steps to diagnose the problem.
-If you do wind up needing new parts or an extensive repair, schedule an appointment with an Asurion Expert for help.
+If you do wind up needing new parts or an extensive repair, book a repair with an Asurion Expert for help.

 Jump-start the defrost timer